yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbardatetimectrl-class.md

 ### <a name="parameters"></a>Parametry

 *menuButton*<br/>
-[in] Odwołanie do docelowego przycisku menu.
+podczas Odwołanie do przycisku menu docelowego.

 ### <a name="return-value"></a>Wartość zwracana